bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/collecting-files-with-codesigndoc.md

 ---
 The open source [codesigndoc](https://github.com/bitrise-tools/codesigndoc) tool runs a clean Xcode/Xamarin Studio Archive on your Mac, and analyzes the generated archive file.
 It collects the code signing settings that Xcode or Xamarin Studio used during the archive process, and prints the list of the required code signing files.
 You can also search for, export and upload these files using `codesigndoc`.

-If your project contains UITest targets,[ codesigndoc can scan for that](/code-signing/ios-code-signing/collecting-files-with-codesigndoc/#scanning-for-uitest-targets), too.
+If your project contains UITest targets, [codesigndoc can scan for that](/code-signing/ios-code-signing/collecting-files-with-codesigndoc/#scanning-for-uitest-targets), too.
 It runs the `xcodebuild build-for-testing` action to create a test-Runner.app, and exports the necessary code signing files.

 ## Collecting the files with codesigndoc

-You can use codesigndoc for:
+You can use `codesigndoc` for:

 * Xamarin projects.
 * Xcode projects.

+The app does not have to be a native iOS app: you can use the tool with an app built with a third-party framework, such as Flutter, if you have an `.xcodeproj` or `.xcworkspace` file.

 You can install the [latest version of codesigndoc](https://github.com/bitrise-io/codesigndoc/releases) with a simple one-liner or you can manually download and install the specific version you want to use: